ankurk91/google-chat-electron/README.md

 ### Supported Platforms

-The app should work on most linux distros, but due to lack of time; we test on most popular only.
+The app should work on all platforms, but due to lack of time; we test on most popular only.

 | OS                    | Version          | Tested              |
 | :---                  | :---:            |                ---: |